NorthropGrumman/jellyfish/docs/books/jellyfish-user-guide/running-jellyfish.md

 * `outputDirectory`: This is the directory in which to store the generated project.
 Most of the time, a value of `.` is fine.
-* `version`: Jellyfish will set the initial version of the generated project to this value.
-Most projects will use `1.0.0-SNAPSHOT` as their first version.
 * `model`: This is the fully qualified model name which will be referenced when generating the project.
 These are usually models that have a stereotype of `service`.
 * `deploymentModel`: This is the deployment of the containing system which will be referenced when generating the